 Dear Mary Beth: It’s good to use your square footage to its maximum potential, but sometimes it can pose a challenge.
 First, let’s look at your office situation with your husband.
 I have a couple of questions for you to think about.
 Do you both need your own separate desks?
 Could you share one larger desk?
 Do you share equipment that needs to be near each of you?
 How much office paperwork are you storing in your office that doesn’t need to be there?
 How are you utilizing the closet in the bedroom?
 For office items or personal?

-Another thing that is key in any office, but I find especially important in a home office, is clutter control.
-With two people sharing an office this can become a problem.
+Another thing that is key in any office, but I find especially important in a home office is clutter control.
+With two people sharing an office, this can become a problem.
 There is no way my husband and I could ever share an office.
-I need everything to have a specific place and he just needs any horizontal surface for his things.
-If you decided to place your desk perpendicular from the wall, and use a 48-inch deep table, you can place two file cabinets in the middle.
+I need everything to have a specific place, and he just needs any horizontal surface for his things.
+If you decided to place your desk perpendicular from the wall and use a 48-inch deep table, you could place two file cabinets in the middle.
 Put them back-to-back so that you each have storage space.

-Also, consider what you really need accessible every day.
+Also, consider what you need accessible every day.
 Only have those items that you use many times a day out on your desk.
-Really there is no need to have small office items, such as stamps, scissors, rulers, paperclips, or rubber bands on your desk.
-Keep the items on your desk to a minimum so that you have a large workable area.
+There is no need to have small office items, such as stamps, scissors, rulers, paperclips, or rubber bands on your desk.
+Keep the things on your desk to a minimum so that you have a sizeable workable area.
 Try an experiment.
-For a week remove everything from your desk, except your computer, phone, light and calendar.
-See if you really miss anything or found it inconvenient to get something, then only place those items back.
-I found I needed my tape dispenser, stapler, calculator and pen holder on both of my desk areas.
-I didn’t like having to roll back and forth to my work desk when I was working at my computer.
+For a week, remove everything from your desk, except your computer, phone, light, and calendar.
+See if you miss anything or found it inconvenient to get something, then only place those items back.
+I found I needed my tape dispenser, stapler, calculator, and pen holder on both of my desk areas.
+I didn’t like having to roll back and forth to my work desk when working at my computer.

 Remember not to forget the closet for storage.
-This is a place I would really consider a closet organizer unit to get the most out of the space.
-There are nice units you can install yourself or you can hire a closet designer to make exactly what you need and want.
+This is a place I would consider a closet organizer unit to get the most out of the space.
+There are excellent units you can install yourself, or you can hire a closet designer to make exactly what you need and want.